 Lose weight: A reduction in body weight helps to reduce stress on your joints, including your hips.
 Less joint stress means less friction, which will help prevent the irritation and inflammation that are the underlying causes.

 Get a shoe insert to compensate for differences in leg length: Many people have a discrepancy in leg length and can go about their daily activities without any pain or discomfort.
 However, people with a noticeable difference in leg length may experience pain in a variety of areas in their body, including the hips.
-The pain is a result of the body’s natural adaptations in movement to compensate for the leg length discrepancy.
+The pain is a result of the body’s natural adaptations in a movement to compensate for the leg length discrepancy.
 Although it enables the person to function, it causes a whole body imbalance, which results in pain and discomfort.
 This imbalance can be made worse by performing high-intensity athletic activities, such as running.
-Inserting a heel lift into the shoe of the shorter leg will make your legs the same length, allowing your body to keep its natural balance, stride and gait.
+Inserting a heel lift into the shoe of the shorter leg will make your legs the same length, allowing your body to keep its natural balance, stride, and gait.
 Now that it is in balance, your body will not have to adjust its movements as a means of compensating for the shorter leg, and the pain and discomfort is eliminated.

 Eat foods that have anti-inflammatory properties: Small dietary changes can help prevent the inflammation and the resulting pain.
 Eating a diet that is high in omega-3 and omega-6 fatty acids, anthocyanins, phytonutrients, and polyphenols helps your body fight inflammation naturally.
-Some foods that are rich in anti inflammatory properties include fatty fish, berries, kale, sweet potatoes, and avocados.
+Some foods that are rich in anti-inflammatory properties include fatty fish, berries, kale, sweet potatoes, and avocados.

 Build and maintain the strength and flexibility of the hip muscles: Strengthening your hip abductors, adductors, and gluteus muscles can help prevent hip bursitis.
 The hips are an incredibly important in producing the power and force that our lower body needs to not only perform athletic activities, but also everyday movements.

-Stretches for Hips: Step by Step
+Stretches of Hips: Step by Step